12 Bays in Croatia Where You Can Safely Drop Your Boat’s Anchor Under a Star-Studded Sky – For Free

 That mentail image you’ve conjured up right now?
 I’ve lived it… and I’d like to help you live it, too.

-Join me as I take you on a journey through Croatia’s most popular bays where anchorage is permitted.
+Join me as I take you on a journey through Croatia’s most popular bays where dropping anchor is permitted.
 The key word here is popular.
 A lot of these bays are busy (some practically overrun), so if it’s peace and quiet you’re after, you’ll find a list of more secluded anchorages right here.

 But if it’s popular you’re after, this is the place to be.
 And because I’ve visited most of these bays myself, you’ll find this guide to be a blend of personal experience, factual information, and practical tips.